 Tenofovir is used in combination with several other anti-HIV drugs, usually nukes (nucleoside analogues) and sometimes drugs from other classes such as protease inhibitors.
 Such combinations are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE’s A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE’s Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4 cell counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither tenofovir nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following:

 - See your doctor regularly so that he or she can monitor your health.

 - Continue to practise safer sex and take other precautions to prevent passing HIV on to other people and protect yourself from different strains of HIV as well as other germs.